-Bit 3 MPIE Description 0 Multiprocessor interrupt request disabled (normal receive operation) (initial value) Clearing conditions: When data is received in which the multiprocessor bit is set to 1 1 Multiprocessor interrupt request enabled Note: Receive data transfer from RSR to RDR, receive error detection, and setting of the RDRF, FER, and OER status flags in SSR is not performed.
-RXI, ERI, and setting of the RDRF, FER, and OER flags in SSR, are disabled until data with the multiprocessor bit set to 1 is received.
-When a receive character with the multiprocessor bit set to 1 is received, bit MPBR in SSR is set to 1, bit MPIE is automatically cleared to 0, and RXI and ERI requests (when bits TIE and RIE in serial control register 3 (SCR3) are set to 1) and setting of the RDRF, FER, and OER flags are enabled.
+MPIE Description 0 Multiprocessor interrupt request disabled (normal receive operation) Clearing conditions: When data is received in which the multiprocessor bit is set to 1 (initial value) 1 Multiprocessor interrupt request enabled Note: Receive data transfer from RSR to RDR, receive error detection, and see RDRF, FER, and OER status flags in SSR is not performed.
+RXI, ERI, a RDRF, FER, and OER flags in SSR, are disabled until data with the multiple set to 1 is received.
+When a receive character with the multiprocessor be received, bit MPBR in SSR is set to 1, bit MPIE is automatically cleared and ERI requests (when bits TIE and RIE in serial control register 3 (SC and setting of the RDRF, FER, and OER flags are enabled. and setting of the ltiprocessor bit bit set to 1 is to 0, and RXI